 Abbreviations and acronyms

-An abbreviation is a shortened or contracted form of a word or phrase, used to represent the full word (e.g. Doctor and Dr.).
+An abbreviation is a shortened or contracted form of a word or phrase (e.g. Doctor is abbreviated as Dr.).

-An acronym is a word formed from the initial letters or groups of letters of words in a set phrase or series of words (e.g. Faculty of Engineering and Applied Science (FEAS)).
+An acronym is a word formed from the initial letters or groups of letters in a phrase (e.g. Faculty of Engineering and Applied Science becomes, FEAS.

-For example: Faculty of Social Science and Humanities (FSSH) study at the university’s downtown Oshawa location.
+Correct: The Faculty of Social Science and Humanities (FSSH) is located at the university’s downtown Oshawa.
+FSSH offers multiple interdisciplinary programs.

-For example: The Registrar’s office is located in the Software and Informatics Research Centre (SIRC).
-The Internet of Things lab is also in SIRC.
+Correct: The Registrar’s office is located in the Software and Informatics Research Centre (SIR).
+The Internet of Things lab is also in SIR.

 Provinces and Territories

-In general, spell out the names of provinces, territories, countries and states in copy.
+In general, spell out the names of provinces, territories, countries and states in written content.

-For Canadian provinces and territories, Canadian Press uses the following abbreviations in text (or for second references):
+For Canadian provinces and territories, Canadian Press uses the following abbreviations in text (including second references):

 - Alta., B.C., Man., N.B., N.L., N.W.T., N.S., Ont., P.E.I., Que., Sask.